gbisaga/devops/aws-devops-todo.md

     - "downtime" - warm/hot standby
     - "startup time" - pre-baked AMIs
     - "administrative overhead" - there's a config item, don't have to implement filtering yourself
+    - "geographically isolated" - might mean "another region" (not just AZ)
   - Anything that refers to standards in your organization - will probably eliminate an answer
   - Time-based elements in questions and answers.
 So if the question says "hot standby", "real-time", etc., it would not include scheduled actions.
+  - "EMR" - think "expensive" - so for example need notification more quickly, or use Athena instead
 - To ensure we get to all the easy answers,
   - Write down all numbers, underlining ones not 100% sure of (double underlining for a guess), and review those first.
 Check off as they're reviewed and fixed.
   - On review, if it's not clear which answer is right, don't guess except as a last resort.
 Analyze how answers are same or different.
 If two answers refer to one service and three to another, does one match the number of answers you have to choose?
 - Look for and eliminate obviously wrong answer elements first
+- Keys in answers
   - If answers are long, find common elements between them (often they will be the head of the answers).
 This lets you find the differentiators between right and wrong.
   - Look for "only" in answers.
 Is it ONLY true there, or are there other options?
   - It may be more than one answer that will meet the objectives.
 If an answer is convoluted, it's *probably* not right, but it might be.
 Usually common situations have straightforward solutions.
   - If an answer has something you've never heard of in studying, it's probably wrong.
+  - If it mentions SES, it is pretty much always wrong (SNS instead)
 - If the question is complex, the common parts and differentiators of the answers can help weed out what parts of the question to ignore and what to pay attention to.
 - In a lift-and-shift, look for older technologies and AWS services that would replace them.
   - Generating a tape shipped offsite -> S3 with a lifecycle policy that goes to glacier